diautzi/React-Mod4-Project/README.md

 ## Demo
 [Trivia Game Demo](https://github.com/diautzi/React-Mod4-Project/blob/master/demo.mov)

-**Spoiler Alert** In my game demo, the score is tied, so that's why we have 2 winners :)
+- **Spoiler Alert:** In my game demo, the score is tied, so that's why we have 2 winners :)